Clark Clark: WikiLeaks Truck

 In 2011 Stoeckley decorated a former U-Haul truck to read “WikiLeaks Top Secret Mobile Information Collection Unit” and “Release Bradley Manning”.
 He parked the truck adjacent to Occupy protests in New York City and Washington D.C.
 The day following the eviction of Occupy Wall Street, he was arrested near Zuccotti Park and the New York Police Department towed the truck and lost it.
 In response he sued the City of New York.
 After it was returned he attempted to sell the vehicle on eBay in 2012 but all bidders backed out after the auction.
 He continued to own the truck for two more years and drove it on Fort George Meade Army Base in Maryland during the military trial of Chelsea Manning.

 The United States vs. Private Chelsea Manning: A Graphic Account from Inside the Courtroom

 From 2011 to 2013 Stoeckley covered the court martial of former Army intelligence analyst Chelsea Manning as an independent courtroom sketch artist.
 In 2014 OR Books published a graphic book he authored and illustrated along with a preface written by WikiLeaks founder Julian Assange.
 The book has been translated into Turkish.
 The drawings have been exhibited at the Paul Robeson Galleries at Rutgers-Newark, Cecille R. Hunt Gallery at Webster University, Kunsthal Charlottenborg in Copenhagen, and Hartware MedienKunstVerein in Dortmund, Germany.

 Feral Felines

 Stoeckley has been photographing stray cats in the Middle East and posting them to Instagram since moving to Kuwait in 2016.
 In February 2020 He exhibited these photos at EIDIA House in Brooklyn, NY.

+Murals

+In 2024, Clark painted geometric abstract murals on electrical substations in Salmiya, Kuwait.
+This was organized by the Kuwait National Council for Culture, Arts, and Letters Al Fenn Al Thalith public mural project.